a-scie/jump/docs/packaging.md

    command and have done that so that it runs by default (More on adding more commands and selecting them at runtime below).
 Each command object requires an "exe" that is the path of the executable to run.
 Since your scie will be packaged as a single file executable, it will need to unpack the files you have added to it on first boot.
-By default, it will do this in the `~/.nce` directory of the user running the scie, but your command should insulate itself from the details of exactly where things are unpacked by using placeholders.
+By default, it will do this in the `nce` cache directory of the user running the scie, but your command should insulate itself from the details of exactly where things are unpacked by using placeholders.
 Placeholders come in a few varieties, but the most common is a file placeholder.
 This is just the name of a file in the "files" section surrounded by brackets, e.g.: `{amazon-corretto-11.0.17.8.1-linux-x64.tar.gz}`.
 That placeholder will be expanded to the full path of the unpacked tarball on the local system when the command runs.
 If the name is a bit unwieldy, as it is in this case, you can add a "key" field to the file